Various Positions: Recording

 Along with "Suzanne", "Hallelujah" is arguably Cohen's most famous song.
 The original version is in 6/8 time, which evokes both waltz and gospel music.
 Written in the key of C major, the chord progression matches lyrics from the song: "goes like this, the fourth, the fifth, the minor fall, and the major lift": C, F, G, A minor, F. Cohen wrote around 80 draft verses for the tune, with one writing session at the Royalton Hotel in New York where he was reduced to sitting on the floor in his underwear, banging his head on the floor.
 The song contains several biblical references, most notably evoking the stories of Samson and traitorous Delilah from the Book of Judges ("she cut your hair") as well as the adulterous King David and Bathsheba ("you saw her bathing on the roof, her beauty in the moonlight overthrew you").
 Asked about the phenomenal success of the song in 2009, Cohen told the CBC Radio show Q:

 I was happy that the song was being used.
 Of course, there was certain ironic and amusing sidebars because the record that it came from, which was called Various Positions, that record Sony wouldn't put out.
 They didn't think it was good enough ...
 So there was a mild sense of revenge that arose in my heart.
 I was happy about it but it's ...
 I was just reading a review of a movie called Watchmen that uses it, and the reviewer said, "Can we please have a moratorium on 'Hallelujah' in movies and television shows?"
 And I kind of feel the same way ...
 I think the song came out in '83 or '84, and the only person who seemed to recognize the song was Dylan.
 He was doing it in concert.
 Nobody else recognized the song till quite a long time later, I think.

-Although it featured a more contemporary sound for its time compared with the singer's previous LPs, Columbia did not think it was commercially viable and refused to release Various Positions in the US.
-Walter Yetnikoff, president of the company, called him to his office in New York City and said, "Look, Leonard; we know you're great, but we don't know if you're any good."
+Although it featured a more contemporary sound for its time compared with the singer's previous LPs, Columbia did not think it was commercially viable and decided not to release Various Positions in the US.
+Cohen has said that Walter Yetnikoff, president of the company, called him to his office in New York City and said, "Look, Leonard; we know you're great, but we don't know if you're any good."
+Cohen has also stated that Columbia felt it wasn't contemporary and that Yetnikoff didn't like the mix.